NeneWang/nenewang.github.io/data_tools/bc_lectures/md6 _res.md

 - More rentings during the mid ranging temperatures and humidity
   - Temperature ranging 10-35
   - Humidity ranging 20-80
+- For Humidity and Temperature ranges, it could ALSO be that extreme humidity and temperatures are also less frequent in nature, thus less recordings appear.
 - Less Windspeed seems to associate with more rentals.
   - Ranging 0-30 mainly while extreme values are not prefered.